Favorite Star Patterns

 Great Square of Pegasus

-Look east just after dark for the Great Square of Pegasus around the time of the September equinox (in 2023, it was on September 23).
+Look east just after dark for the Great Square of Pegasus around the time of the September equinox (in 2024, it will be on September 22).
 Throughout late September and October evenings, the Great Square will be ascending in the eastern evening sky.
 The Great Square consists of four stars of nearly equal brightness.
 Specifically, they are Scheat, Alpheratz, Markab and Algenib.
 Incidentally, the constellation Pegasus represents a Flying Horse.
 But the Great Square – a prominent asterism within Pegasus – is a landmark of the Northern Hemisphere’s autumn sky.

 Great Square of Pegasus: Sky chart of the constellation Pegasus the Winged Horse with stars and Great Square labeled.